Simply Duplicate (Bude)

 2. Click "Results from this weeks play"

 3. Log in with email and password.
 If this is your first time to log in, enter your name and click "Set/Reset Password."
 You will be asked to enter your email and will be sent a link to register.
-You will then be asked to create a password when you register.
+Go to your email account and find the email from Bridgewebs.
+Open the email and click the link.
+You will then be asked to create a password to register.
 Use your email and password for any future log in (hint - click "remember me" on the log in page and you will not need to re-enter the password to log in).

 4 Click on the appropriate date